veliovgroup/ostrio-analytics/README.md

 - `options.transport` - {*'fetch' | 'beacon' | 'img'*} - Set preferred transport; Default: `fetch`

 > [!TIP]
 > After initializing `new Analytics()` — it's good to go, visitor navigation will be collected and reported in ostr.io analytics.
-For custom events - see below.*
+For `{auto: false}`, additional settings, and custom events - see below.

 ---